Learn more about how this infertility treatment is done and what to expect.

 Sperm that have been washed and concentrated are placed directly in your uterus around the time your ovary releases one or more eggs to be fertilized.

-The hoped-for outcome of intrauterine insemination is for the sperm to swim into the fallopian tube and fertilize a waiting egg, resulting in a normal pregnancy.
+The hoped-for outcome of intrauterine insemination is for the sperm to swim into the fallopian tube and fertilize a waiting egg, resulting in pregnancy.
 Depending on the reasons for infertility, IUI can be coordinated with your normal cycle or with fertility medications.

 A couple's ability to become pregnant depends on many different factors.
 Intrauterine insemination is used most often in couples who have:

 Intrauterine insemination is a relatively simple and safe procedure, and the risk of serious complications is low.
 Risks include:

 Intrauterine insemination involves careful coordination before the actual procedure: